Lorentz--Karamata spaces: Preliminaries

 To find the smallest r.i.\ Banach funtion space with given fundamental function, one must first observe that any quasiconcave function is equivalent to a concave function.
 This result can be found for example in \cite[Proposition~7.10.10]{FucikKufner13}.
 It can be then shown, as in, for example, \cite[Theorem~7.10.12]{FucikKufner13}, that any r.i.\ Banach function space can be equivalently renormed in such way that its fundamental function is then concave (and obviously non-decreasing).
 For concave $\varphi$, we may then define the Lorentz endpoint space as follows.

 \begin{definition} Let $\varphi$ be a non-decreasing concave function on $[0, \mu(R))$.
 Then the set $\Lambda_{\varphi}$, defined as

 is called the Lorentz endpoint space. \end{definition}

-We note that the Lebesgue-Stieltjes integral in question is well-defined since $\varphi$ is non-decreasing.
+We note that the Lebesgue--Stieltjes integral in question is well-defined since $\varphi$ is non-decreasing.
 We further get, see for example \cite[Proposition~7.10.16]{FucikKufner13}, that the Lorentz endpoint space equipped with the naturally chosen functional

 is an r.i.\ Banach function space fundamental function of which coincides with $\varphi$ on the range of $\mu$.
 It is the smallest space with those properties, in the sense that if $X$ is an r.i.\ Banach function space such that its fundamental function coincides with $\varphi$ on the range of $\mu$, then $\Lambda_{\varphi} \hookrightarrow X$.
-For proof, see \cite[Proposition~7.10.15]{FucikKufner13}.
+For proof see \cite[Proposition~7.10.15]{FucikKufner13}.

 The Lorentz and Marcinkiewicz endpoint spaces are mutually associate, in the sense that if $\varphi$ is a concave function, then $\Lambda_{\varphi}' = M_{\bar{\varphi}}$ and $M_{\varphi}' = \Lambda_{\bar{\varphi}}$, where $\bar{\varphi}$ is defined on $(0, \mu(R))$ by